sftchance/remus/README.md

 |  ├─ ⏳ ERC721Hooked - "Non-fungible token with transfer-hooks enabling external state updates."
 |  ├─ ⏳ ERC721Mirror - "Ghost-ownership implementation to efficiently airdrop an entire ERC721 collection."
 |  ├─ ⏳ ERC721Receivable - "Mint tokens upon the receipt of ETH, ERC20, ERC721 or ERC1155."
+├─ ERC1155
+|  ├─ ⏳ ERC1155Throttled - "Implement a throttled-to-cooldown state on token minting when activity exceeds a maximum.
 ```

 ## Safety